 Dedicated: The Case for Commitment in an Age of Infinite Browsing (Hardcover)

-A profoundly inspiring and transformative argument that purposeful commitment can be a powerful force in our age of restlessness and indecision.
+A profoundly inspiring and transformative argument that purposeful commitment and civil engagement can be a powerful force in today’s age of restlessness and indecision.

 In Dedicated, Davis examines this quagmire, as well as the counterculture of committers who have made it to the other side.
 He shares what we can learn from the “long-haul heroes” who courageously commit themselves to particular places, professions, and causes—who relinquish the false freedom of an open future in exchange for the deep fulfillment of true dedication.
-Weaving together examples from history, personal stories, and applied psychology, Davis’s candid and humble words offer a meaningful answer to our modern frustrations and a practical path to joy.
+Weaving together examples from history, personal stories, and applied psychology, Davis’s “insightful without being preachy…guide to commitment should be on everyone’s reading list” (Booklist, starred review).

 About the Author